srl-labs/containerlab/docs/manual/kinds/iol.md

 ## Resource requirements

 [[[ kind_display_name ]]] is very light on resources.
-There are no strict resource requirements but assume 1vCPU and 1GB of RAM per node at most.
+Each IOL node requires at minimum 1GB of disk space for the NVRAM (where configuration is saved) and 1G of RAM.
+Assume 1vCPU per node, but you can oversubscribe and run multiple IOL nodes per vCPU.

 ## Managing [[[ kind_display_name ]]] nodes